RennyCode/hearthstone-deck-randomizer/README.md

 ## Hearthstone Deck Randomizer
-A javascript based project which allow the user to generate concepts for deck building in Heartstone.
+A JavaScript based project which allow the user to generate concepts for deck building in Hearthstone.

 <div style = "padding-bottom: 150; padding-top: 150;">
   <p align="center">